 How soon should I baptise my baby?
 This is a question often wondered by new parents.
 There are so many life changes when you come home with your new baby and organising a baptism can seem overwhelming, and even more so if you’re not a regular church goer.

 If you believe in Jesus and want to have your baby baptised and raise them in faith then the best age to baptise your baby is as soon as is convenient for yourself, your church and your baby’s godparents.
-The bible doesn’t specifically mention baby baptism and views vary depending on denomination.
+I found the best age to baptise/christen my children was around 3 months old.
+The average age for christening a baby now is around 3-6 months old, compared to around 6 weeks old in the 1980’s.

 What Does the Bible Say About Baptism Age